Are you trying to send money across borders and been asked for the beneficiary’s IBAN?

 Many major countries do not use the IBAN system, including the USA, Canada, Australia, China, Japan.
 However, all these countries recognise the system and process IBAN payments.

-How do you recognise an IBAN number?
+How do you recognize an IBAN number?

 The IBAN number contains: